Prep is the job.

 — 04 What don't you do? +

 Wallpaper installation at scale, faux finishing, decorative murals, pressure washing as a standalone service, handyman work, or drywall installation as a primary trade.
-For any of those, we'll refer you to someone we trust — that referral is itself a signal about how the rest of the work will go.
+For any of those, we'll refer you to someone we trust.

 — 05 How do estimates work?
 Is there a fee? +

-The walk-through and written estimate are free.
+The walk-through and written estimate are complimentary.
 You'll have a document in hand — scope, materials, timeline, and a fixed price — within a few business days of the visit.

 — 06 What about color?
 Do you help choose? +